Hierarchical Generative Adversarial Imitation Learning with Mid-level Input Generation for Autonomous Driving on Urban Environments: Methods

-The BC augmentation is constructed taking a point from a line between the behavior cloning loss $\mathcal{L}_{BC}$ and the policy loss $\mathcal{L}_{P}$ (defined in \eqref{eq:policyloss}), as follows:

-where $\alpha$ controls the participation of each term during training.
-Initially, as the discriminator is yet not fully trained, the behavior cloning participation should be stronger in order to direct the agent's policy learning with more useful and informative gradients.
-Thus, training starts with a high $\alpha$ and proceeds by decreasing its value using a fixed decay factor.
-This definition and the practical implementation follows \cite{Jena2020}.

-\subsection{Bird's-Eye View - BEV representation}
+\subsection{Bird's-Eye View (BEV) representation}

-The Bird's-Eye View (BEV) of a vehicle represents its position and movement in a top-down coordinate system \cite{chauffernet}.
+The BEV of a vehicle represents its position and movement in a top-down coordinate system \cite{chauffernet}.
 The vehicle's location, heading, and speed are represented by $p_t$, $\theta_t$, and $s_t$ respectively.
 The top-down view is defined so that the agent's starting position is always at a fixed point within an image (the center of it).
 Furthermore, it is represented by a set of images of size $W \times H$ pixels, at a ground sampling resolution of $\phi$ meters/pixel.
 The BEV of the environment moves as the vehicle moves, allowing the agent to see a fixed range of meters in front of it.
-For instance, the BEV representation for the vehicle whose three frontal cameras are shown in Fig.~\ref{fig:cameras} is given in Fig.~\ref{fig:bev}, where the desired route, drivable area and lane boundaries form a set of three images (or a three-channel image).
+For instance, the BEV representation for the vehicle whose three frontal cameras are shown in Fig.~\ref{fig:cameras} is given in Fig.~\ref{fig:bev}, where the desired route, drivable area and lane boundaries form a three-channel image.